Client Alerts Ease the Financial Pain of Natural Disasters with Tax Relief

 read more

-Hurricane Helene has affected millions of people in multiple states across the southeastern portion of the country.
-It is just one of many weather-related disasters this year.
+Hurricane Milton has caused catastrophic damage to many parts of Florida.
+Less than two weeks earlier, Hurricane Helene victimized millions of people in multiple states across the southeastern portion of the country.
+The two devastating storms are among the many weather-related disasters this year.
 Indeed, natural disasters have led to significant losses for many taxpayers, from hurricanes, tornadoes and other severe storms to the wildfires again raging in the West.

 If your family or business has been affected by a natural disaster, you may qualify for a casualty loss deduction and federal tax relief.